RisingStack/react-easy-state/README.md

 Easy State has two rules.

-1. Always wrap you components with `view`.
+1. Always wrap your components with `view`.
-2. Always wrap you state store objects with `store`.
+2. Always wrap your state store objects with `store`.

 ```js
 import React from 'react'